 What can be done to increase awareness about part duplication?

-- Understand the variety of ways duplicate parts can increase costs across the entire lifecycle of a product.
-Educate engineering, purchasing, and manufacturing about the issues and costs associated with duplicate part proliferation.
+- Ensure that everyone understands the multiple ways duplicate parts can increase costs across the entire lifecycle of a product.
+Educate Engineering, Purchasing, and Manufacturing about the issues and costs associated with duplicate part proliferation.

-- Since the issues of duplicate part proliferation exist over multiple department and divisions, it is often overlooked.
-Make management aware of the problem and assign responsibility to manage duplicate part proliferation.
+- Since the issues of duplicate part proliferation exist over multiple departments and divisions, it is often overlooked.
+Make Management aware of the problem and assign responsibility to manage duplicate part proliferation.
 Some companies have created specific roles (commonly referred to as Component Data Specialist) to manage part proliferation.

-- Implement a data governance program to maintain high-quality part data and a New Part Introduction (NPI) process incorporating a review and comparison of existing components before creating a new part.
+- Implement a data governance program to maintain high-quality part data and a New Part Introduction (NPI) process.
+This will introduce a review and comparison of existing components before creating a new part.

 - Provide tools to effectively classify components and efficiently search and compare existing parts.